 "If you are in a tough financial situation today, it’s important to focus on getting out of it.
 But, don’t forget to dream and plan for tomorrow."

-Seven years ago, Heather married an active guard and reserve component Army reservist who had been in the military for more than 18 years.
-The couple came into the marriage with their own financial baggage.
-He had experienced financial hardships when his first marriage dissolved during a deployment.
-Outstanding bills and debts left his finances "in tatters."
-After they married, they decided to take a frank approach to their finances with candid discussions about money, and establish clear spending and budgeting priorities.
-While her husband was posted in Butte, Montana, Heather took a civilian volunteer position as a Family Readiness Leader, working with reserve service members and their families.
-The majority of the issues she dealt with were related to finances.
+Heather married a retired soldier, with both reserve and active component service.
+The couple came into the marriage with their unique approaches to finances.
+They had candid discussions about money, and established a clear financial plan.
+Heather took a civilian volunteer position as a Family Readiness Leader, working with reserve service members and their families.
+While in this capacity she realized the majority of the issues she dealt with were related to finances.

 Heather read about the FINRA Investor Education Foundation's Military Spouse Fellowship Program in a newsletter.
-She applied for the fellowship and was accepted to the program.
-Around the same time, Heather's husband was deployed to Iraq, bringing a host of new financial issues to the forefront.
-Heather completed the fellowship while her husband served in Iraq for 16 months.
-Looking back, Heather says that the skills she learned in the fellowship program helped her family get their finances in order.
-Fortunately, they were prepared for her husband's deployment.
+She applied for the fellowship, was accepted into the inaugural program and received her certification in June of 2007.
+Looking back, Heather says that the skills she learned in the fellowship program helped not only her family, but other military families get their finances in order.

-Deployments can be very difficult for reservists and their families because they do not live on a traditional military installation and do not have access to base financial services.
-However, Heather was able to work with military families while employed at Consumer Credit Counseling Service.
-Heather started there as a volunteer to fulfill the fellowship's requirement for practicum hours.
-She was later promoted to branch director and, after completing the fellowship to state area director of education.
-She also was able to use her skills by working with the 652nd Regional Support Group and as a voting member on the Montana State Family Programs Advisory Council.
-In addition she served as a First time Home Buyer Counselor and Grant Administrator with NeighborWorks of Montana.
-Heather has recently returned to AFCPE as the intern after completing her tenure as Associate Director of the Fort Hood Area Habitat for Humanity.
+Heather continued to work with military families while employed at Consumer Credit Counseling Service.
+Starting there as a volunteer to fulfill the fellowship's requirement for practicum hours, she was later promoted to branch director and, after completing the fellowship to state area director of education.
+She used her skills by working with the area units and as a voting member on the Montana State Family Programs Advisory Council.
+In addition, she served as a First time Home Buyer Counselor and Grant Administrator with NeighborWorks of Montana.
+After moving to Texas, Heather has returned to AFCPE as the program assistant after completing a tenure as Associate Director of the Fort Hood Area Habitat for Humanity.